Fr0zenCrane/Cockatiel/README.md

 ## Scorer Inference

-- Run our script `distributed_cockatiel_scoring.py` to use Cockatiel-Scorer to generate human-aligned caption quality scores for input video captions.
+- Run our script `run_distributed_cockatiel_scoring.sh` to use Cockatiel-Scorer to generate human-aligned caption quality scores for input video captions.
 This script supports distributed inference, as a consequence, it works fine under single-GPU, multi-GPU, and multi-node settings, you only need to modify `nnodes` and `nproc_per_node` and write additional code for multi-node communication.
 ```
 python -m torch.distributed.launch \
     --nnodes=1 \